danak6jq/ESP32-WSPR/README.md

 - Add an appropriate low-pass filter to the output of the Si5351 module.
 - You may wish to add a power amplifier as well.

 Uses high-precision timer events in ESP32/ESP-IDF to synchronize baud transmission.
-I would have used the less-espensive ESP8266, but it lacks the high-precision timer service required for accurate bit-timing.
+I would have used the less-expensive ESP8266, but it lacks the high-precision timer service required for accurate bit-timing.

 Customize the WiFi SSID/password for your location in user_main.c:
 ```